theuzomavictor/INTRO-TO-GitHub/IntroductionToGithub.md

 You have successfully cloned the repository.

 ## Commits
 Commits are safe points.
-Adding commits keeps track of your progress and changes as you work.
+Adding commits records your progress and changes as you work.
 To do a commit, use the following order:
 1. Stage the files you want to commit.
 Staging files gives Git permission to track your files.
 To stage a single file, use the command ``` git add [file name] ```.
 To stage multiple files, use the command ```git add . ``` or ``` git add --all ```.
 2. Commit the file/files.
 To commit, use the command ``` git commit -m "This is for messages" ```.
 The ``` -m "Adds a descriptive message" ```.

-You have successfully committed your file/files.
+Your file or files have been successfully committed.

 ## Pull request
 Pull request is a way to contribute/collaborate to a project.